teachyourselfcoding/tp/docs/UserGuide.md

 ## Task

 A Task can be a Lesson, Event or Deadline.
+You can only add tasks with dates from 1 January 2021 to 31 May 2021.

 + Lessons are classes that are held **on every week** in your timetable.
 + Events are one-off, they only take place on a single day.